grongierisc/formation-template/README.md

 ## 11.2.
 Creating the service

-To create a REST service, we will need a service that will link our API to our porduction, for this we create a new simple service in `python/bs.py` just after the `ServiceCSV` class.
+To create a REST service, we will need a service that will link our API to our production, for this we create a new simple service in `python/bs.py` just after the `ServiceCSV` class.
-WIP
 ```python
 class FlaskService(BusinessService):